jochumdev/saltstack-resources/README.md

   * [Obdi](https://github.com/mclarkson/obdi) - Exclusively made for Saltstack.
 See this [intro](http://blogger.smorg.co.uk/2015/01/obdi-in-pictures.html)
   * [Saltpad](https://github.com/tinyclues/saltpad) - SaltPad is a GUI and CLI tool to manage SaltStack deployments + orchestration.
 It's still very young and it's should be considered as Alpha.
   * [Halite](https://github.com/saltstack/halite) - Halite is a Salt GUI.
 Status is pre-alpha.
+  * [SaltGUI](https://github.com/maerteijn/SaltGUI) - A web interface for managing SaltStack based infrastructure - new in 2018.

 ### Advanced